A bit of backstory when I first started developing React Native apps, I found there weren’t

 Now, let’s take a look at our jobs in the CI file.
 The first job is used to close issues automatically on Gitlab if there is an issue number in the git commit.
 It uses the following tool gitlab-auto-close-issue.
 Which provides a docker image which contains the script to auto-close your issues.
 It will also remove labels from the issue if you want such as “Doing”.
 This job is only run on the master branch of our project.

-Since we don’t need to install any dependencies to run the job before_script: []
+Since we don’t need to install any dependencies to run the job before_script: [] is an empty

-defined above won’t run in this job.
+list, therefore the default before_script defined above won’t run in this job.
 Also since

-we define a docker image within the job we don’t use the default docker image node:8
+we define a docker image within the job we don’t use the default docker image node:8.

 close:issue: